Time and Tide Museum of Great Yarmouth Life

 Wander through a Victorian 'Row' and see inside a fisherman's home.
 Experience the heady atmosphere of a 1950s quayside, take the wheel of a coastal Drifter and hear gripping tales of wreck and rescue on the high seas.
 Follow Great Yarmouth’s transformation from a sandbank to the present day, through times of boom and bust and war and peace.

 Relax in the spacious courtyard beneath a spectacular canopy of sails, surrounded by historic fishing boats.

 Lively hands-on displays, games, puzzles, free audio guides, film shows and children's activities bring the great story of Great Yarmouth vividly to life.

 See our new promotional video on YouTube by visiting the link below:

 There are lots of ways in which your school can visit us at Time and Tide.

-Our award winning learning team are dedicated to bringing topics across the curriculum to life through exciting events and workshops.
-Please see our latest brochure for Primary School visits to Time and Tide.
+Our award winning learning team are dedicated to bringing topics across the curriculum to life through exciting school events & workshops.
+Please see our latest brochure for EYFS, KS1 & KS2 visits to Time & Tide.

 Alternatively, you can book a free of charge teacher led visit.